Damso: Career

 Damso started his rap career in 2006 by performing at local and underground events.
 At the start of his rap career, he formed rap collective OPG with childhood friend Dolfa.
 They later recruited Ducke, Lio Brown, and Rex.
 He released his first solo project Salle d'attente online as a free download in 2014.
 In collaboration with his band OPG, and significantly inspired by his older brother Mehdi Rais, he released his mixtape MMMXIII on 24 September 2014.
 Damso made his name in 2015 thanks to his song "Poseidon", which appears on Booba's OKLM mixtape.
 Following this, he joined Booba's 92i collective and signed with Universal Music.
 He made an appearance on Booba's album Nero Nemesis on the track "Pinocchio", in collaboration with Booba and rapper Gato Da Bato.
 Damso's verse was noted by the public and the media, increasing his popularity and widening his audience.

 In France, all of Damso's albums have attained at minimum platinum certification.

-On July 8, 2016, his first studio album, entitled Batterie Faible, was released on Booba's label: 92i Records.
-The project, fully mixed and recorded by Krisy, has been certified platinum in France selling more than 100,000 units.
+On 8 July 2016 his first studio album, entitled Batterie Faible, was released on Booba's label: 92i Records.
+The project, fully mixed and recorded by Krisy, has been certified platinum in France selling more than 300,000 units.

-His second album Ipséité was released on April 28, 2017, and was certified triple platinum in less than six months.
+His second album Ipséité was released on 28 April 2017 and was certified triple platinum in less than six months.
 The album is now certified diamond with over 900,000 cumulative album sales in France.

-In 2018, Damso's third album Lithopedion was certified platinum within a week of its release and is now certified triple platinum.
-He won the best musicer awards.
+In 2018, Damso's third album Lithopedion was certified platinum within a week of its release and is now certified Diamond with over 500,000 units sold.
+He won the best musician awards.

-In 2020, he released album QALF.
+In 2020, he released album QALF, which was later certified Diamond with over 500,000 units sold.

-Which is now certified triple platinum.
+Artistry

+Musical style and influences

+Damso's music is influenced by his childhood in Kinshasa, Democratic Republic of the Congo as well as his adolescence in Ixelles, Belgium.
+He said in an interview that he was inspired by Bone Thugs N Harmony and Mylène Farmer.

+Themes

+Damso explores a number of themes related to romance, success, his country of origin (the DRC), racism, and gender.

+Personal life

+In 2017, Damso had his son Lior.
+In 2020, he dedicated the song "Deux toiles de mer" to him, which was included on his album QALF.
+Damso is separated from his son's mother, as explained in the song.
+He initially wrote an open letter to his son in an Instagram post.

 Controversy

-National soccer teams often commission musicians to create songs for big tournaments as a way of building morale and reflecting national identity.
-In 2018, the Belgian Football Association announced that it would hire Damso to prepare an anthem for its participation in that year's FIFA World Cup.
-However, the Belgian FA received strong criticism from the public and women rights group because of misogynist and sexist content of Damso's songs.
-In March 2018, it announced that it had ended the collaboration with Damso “by mutual agreement,” according to a statement.
-The association went on to say, “We especially wish to apologize to all those who felt offended, discriminated against or diminished by the choice of the artist in question.”
+In 2018, the Belgian Football Association planned to commission Damso to create an anthem for the national soccer team's participation in the FIFA World Cup, but faced public backlash and criticism from women's rights groups due to misogynistic and sexist content in his songs.
+Following this controversy, the association terminated their collaboration with Damso, issuing an apology to those who felt offended or discriminated against by their choice of artist.